exercism/c/docs/CONTRIBUTING.md

 ### The Workflows

 * `checks.yml` runs `shellcheck` on the tool scripts and subsequently runs the following of those tools:
-  * `./bin/verify-indent`
   * `./bin/check-unitybegin`
   * `./bin/verify-unity-version`
 * `configlet.yml` fetches the latest version of configlet from which it then runs the `lint` command on the track
-* `format-code.yml` checks for the string `/format` within any comment on a PR, if it finds it then `indent` is run on the exercises and any resulting changes are committed.
+* `format-code.yml` checks for the string `/format` within any comment on a PR, if it finds it then `format.sh` is run on the exercises and any resulting changes are committed.
 A deploy key is required for the commit to be able to re-trigger CI.
 The deploy key is administered by Exercism directly.
 * `build.yml` runs the `./bin/run-tests` tool on all exercises

 ### The Tools